 Keywords: Six to twelve keywords or phrases should be supplied to aid in indexing the article.

 Text headings: Headings should be set flush left and the text should begin on the next line.
+Heads need to be numbered.
 For example:

 Nomenclature: A nomenclature section defining all symbols used should be included at the end of the paper.
 Please indicate S.I. units.